BradleyB30/BradleyB30.github.io/index.md

 # Hello World

 This is my home page!
 My name is Bradley Botros and I am a student at [Cal State Fullerton](http://www.fullerton.edu/) and my major is Computer Science.
+My expected graduation date is June 2027.

 ## Computer Science Projects

-My GitHub page is http://github.com/BradleyB30.
+My GitHub page is http://github.com/BradleyB30.github.io.

-### CPSC 120
+### CPSC 120/Projects

+* Bank Management System

+    Designed a secure bank management system, incorporating robust functionalities for seamless account creation, management, and modification.
+The system boasts user-friendly features, enabling users to effortlessly check account balances, conduct account searches by number, and access detailed account information.
-* Lab 11
+* Lab 5 part 1

-    Lab 11, part-1 was one of my favorites.
-This is because I learned how to use constructors to execute code.
-I thought this was really interesting as we also looped through vectors with it.
+    I contributed to a C++ program for the Decimal Feet to Feet & Inches lab.
+    The code, divided into main and function files, prompts users for input and performs decimal truncation for accurate conversions.
-* Lab 10
+* Lab 10 Part 2

-    Lab 10, part 1 was a favorite because I always struggled with the usage of 2D vectors.
-Although after working with this lab, I learned how to effectively approach them.
-I also liked how we used the counties in the state we live in for the elements in the container.
+    A program dedicated to organizing and retrieving California County population data.
+    Employing advanced data structure implementation, I utilized 2D vectors to efficiently store crucial information, including county names and population figures.
+This use of data structures enhances the program's ability to manage and access diverse datasets.
+    Results to retrieval of California County population data, showcasing a thoughtful integration of data structures for optimal performance.

-* Lab 7
+* Lab 7 Part 2

-    Lab 7, part 2 was my favorite because of the usage of real world situations.
-Combining that with the usage of many if statements to overall allow the code to run.
-This relation made this lab one of my favorites.
+    The code implements a program for determining street parking allowance based on posted signs.
+    It includes functions for specific streets, such as CanParkOnAsh and CanParkOnBeech, each considering factors like day, hour, and minute.
+The main function validates command line arguments and calls the appropriate street function to determine if parking is allowed, printing the result.